langflow-ai/langflow/docs/docs/integrations/discord/get-audio-message.md

 <Admonition type="caution" title="Troubleshooting">

-If you encounter any issues while using the `DiscordGetImage` component, consider the following:
+If you encounter any issues while using the `DiscordGetAudioMessage` component, consider the following:

 - Verify the Discord integration token’s validity and permissions.
 - Consult the Discord Developers APP Page for documentation updates.
-- Ensure the `ChannelId` is correct.
+- Ensure the `channelId` is correct.

 </Admonition>